ibara/8088ify/README.md

 $ ack -mcpm -O2 -o 8088ify.com 8088ify.c
 ```

-The included `Makefile` is for Unix, sorry.
+The included `Makefile` is for creating a Unix binary,
+sorry.

 Running
 -------